What are Scope 3 Indirect Emissions?

 Scope 2 emissions differ from the Scope 1 classification in that they are indirect rather than direct, but still come from owned, purchased, or rented assets.
 Utilities such as electricity and heat are common examples of Scope 2 pollutants.

-Scope 3 indirect emissions cover all non-direct sources that come from peripheral activities related to the organization.
+Scope 3 indirect emissions cover all non-direct sources from peripheral activities related to the organization.
 These include emissions resulting from goods and services delivered through an outside provider, as well as waste disposal, investments, product distribution, franchises, and leased assets.
 However, one of the most prominent sources of Scope 3 indirect emissions is commuting and employee travel.

 While there are many strategies that can cut down on the GHG emissions caused by commuting and employee travel, a majority of people still rely on single-occupancy vehicles to get to and from work.
 Encouraging commuters to switch to greener, smarter, and more efficient transportation modes is an excellent way for businesses and organizations to reduce their carbon footprints.

-RideAmigos helps businesses and organizations achieve meaningful reductions in their Scope 3 indirect emissions
+CommuteHub helps businesses and organizations achieve meaningful reductions in their Scope 3 indirect emissions

 More information about the GHG Protocol Scope 3 Standard.